The Practicalities of Litigating Digital Rights

-These considerations are largely interdependent and need to be given equal consideration.
+These considerations are interdependent and need to be given equal consideration.
 If one is not properly considered, or if one fails, there is the possibility that the entire strategy will fail.

 The procedural considerations are those that relate to actual court process and requirements.
 The considerations listed above will form an important part of developing a strategy.
-By way of brief recap, it is important to consider the following:
+By way of a brief recap, it is important to consider the following:

 - Amicus curiae involvement.